Better Than Takeout: Healthy Homemade Nando’s Loaded Fries Recipe

 However, the original version can be high in calories and fat, mostly due to the deep-fried chips and generous amounts of full-fat cheese and mayo.
 By making a few clever swaps, we can slash the calories while keeping the portion size satisfyingly large.

-Why make homemade Nando’s?
+Why make homemade Nando’s Loaded Fries?

 1. It is healthier